-Based on the number of shares outstanding as of a common stock will be outstanding, assuming that there are no exercises of options or warrants after as shares of common stock sold in this offering, and any shares sold upon exercise of the underwriters' over-allotment option.
+Based on the number of shares outstanding as of October 1, 2013, upon the closing of this offering a total of shares of common stock will be outstanding, assuming that there are no exercises of options or warrants after October 1, 2013 and no exercise of the underwriters' over-allotment option.
 Of these shares, all shares of common stock sold in this offering, and any shares sold upon exercise of the underwriters' over-allotment option, will be freely tradable in the public market without restriction or further registration under the Securities Act of 1933, unless these shares are held by "affiliates," as that term is defined in Rule 144 under the Securities Act.

-The remaining shares of common stock will be "restricted securities," as that term is defined in Rule 144.
+The remaining 15,989,890 shares of common stock will be "restricted securities," as that term is defined in Rule 144.
 These restricted securities are eligible for public sale only if they are registered under the Securities Act or if they qualify for an exemption from registration under Rules 144 or 701 under the Securities Act, which are summarized below.